Activities Subject to Export Controls

 Technologies related to the production and use of nuclear material for peaceful purposes, like nuclear energy, are regulated under the Export Administration Regulations and specific items can be found in Category 0 of the Commerce Control List.

 Technologies related to the military use of nuclear energy, including weapons systems, are regulated under the International Traffic in Arms Regulations.
 Specific controlled technologies can be found in Category XVI of the United States Munitions List (USML).

-The Department of Commerce regulates and restricts the transfer and export of so-called “dual use” technologies relating to civilian applications listed on the Commerce Control List (CCL).
+The Department of Commerce regulates and restricts the transfer and export of “dual use” technologies which are technologies or items having both commercial and military or proliferation applications.
+These can be found listed on the Commerce Control List (CCL).

 Some examples of this research: